SymplexiaLabs/Plexswap-Contracts/Projects/WayaVault/README.md

-# Panwaya Waya Vault
+# Plexswap Waya Vault

 ## Description

-Panwayaswap Waya Vault for the WAYA token from the TaskMaster.
+Plexswap Waya Vault for the WAYA token from the TaskMaster.

 ## Deployment